justindavies/blackbelt-aks-hackfest/labs/labs/01-create-aks-cluster.md

 ## Create AKS cluster

 1. Login to Azure Portal at http://portal.azure.com.
-Your Azure login ID will look something like `odl_user_9294@gbbossteamoutlook.onmicrosoft.com`

 2. Open the Azure Cloud Shell

     ![Azure Cloud Shell](img/cloudshell.png "Azure Cloud Shell")

 3. The first time Cloud Shell is started will require you to create a storage account.
-In our lab, you must click `Advanced` and enter an account name and share.

 4. Once your cloud shell is started, clone the workshop repo into the cloud shell environment
     ```